Older adults and abuse

 Domestic abuse is abuse between individuals who are related or otherwise closely connected.
 This includes current or former spouses, children, siblings, and parents.

-Domestic abuse against older adults takes many forms.
+Domestic abuse against older adults has many manifestations.
 It may involve psychological, physical, sexual, or financial abuse, as well as neglect.

 If you are in immediate danger, call 112